UAB-Hartman-Lab/server/README.md

 `/mnt/data` is snapshotted daily to `/mnt/backup/data-backup`.
 In case of inadvertent data loss, users can recover lost files from a previous snapshot.

-[`rsync`](https://linux.die.net/man/1/rsync) is highly recommended for periodically backing up user files to a local client.
+[`rsync`](https://linux.die.net/man/1/rsync) is recommended for periodically backing up user files to a local client.

-* Copy a user's `$HOME`' directory locally to `/home-backup` from a client: `rsync -azH --delete username@hartmanlab.genetics.uab.edu:/home/username/ home-backup/`
+* Copy a user's `$HOME` directory locally to `/home-backup` from a client: `rsync -azH --delete username@hartmanlab.genetics.uab.edu:/home/username/ home-backup/`
 * Copy a shared directory locally to the current directory from a client: `rsync -azh username@hartmanlab.genetics.uab.edu:/mnt/data/scans/20250723_roessler_project .`

-Other popular backup tools are also installed on the server, including `rsnapshot` and `borgbackup`.
+Backups can also be initiated *from* the server using other pre-installed backup tools (`rsnapshot`, `borgbackup`, ...).

 ## Troubleshooting

-Read the `motd` for service statuses and updates: `cat /etc/motd`
+Read the `motd` at `ssh` login for server status and updates: `cat /etc/motd`.
+Notify an admin of any issues.

 * Can't login via `ssh`
   * Make sure that you are using the correct username and caps lock is off.